-Romance, it’s a laughable word, a snickering word for children and those of lesser intellect but I look silently for it everywhere.
+Romance, it’s a laughable snickering word for children and those of lesser intellect but I look silently for it everywhere.
 Does anyone even have what I want or is this concept of overpowering emotion kept alive to sell wedding cakes and diamonds?

 The feel of the cold sheets on the other side of the bed reminds me to be thankful next time I find any measure of companionship.
 It’s been a few months since my last lukewarm lover left for a new job in his new city.
 The silver lining of him taking half the towels was that I would be able to find someone new.

 The anticipation of that first golden week of newness and excitement.
 I could have another chance at something epic and life-changing.
 My first encounter with love was unconventional at best.
 Being the object of someone's obsession both smothers you and ruins your reasonable expectations of other people.